Store Hours

 Plant Hardiness Zones Explained

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-The plants that'll thrive in your area are in your zone, and all the zones numbered less than that.
-In other words, a Zone 5 garden can support plants listed as Zones 1–5.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
-Always read your seed packet for details.
-If you start them a little later than recommended, it's not ideal, but it should even out as time passes.
+You'll have good results with plants that have your zone number or less.
+In other words, a Zone 9 garden can support plants listed as Zones 1–9.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
+Always read your seed package for details.
+If you start your seeds a little later than recommended, it's not ideal, but it will even out as time passes.

-In the desert, native plants like cacti, succulents, and other hardy desert shrubs will grow outside with ease.
+In the desert, native plants like succulents, cacti, and hardy desert shrubs will grow outside with ease.
 Other beloved garden vegetables love the heat, like nightshades.
 If you start them indoors and carefully introduce them outdoors in the shade, you can enjoy raising vegetables even in a dry climate.
-Heat-resistant spring flower seeds, whether they're perennials or annuals, can also often get an indoor start.
+However, many flowers are sensitive to that much heat and sun, so research to find which varieties can handle the weather before planting outdoors.

 Plant Seeds Outside With Direct Sow